How to Grow the String of Dolphins Plant

 Indoor Placement

-If your string of dolphins gets a little too much sun, it may develop a temporary reddish pigmentation.
+If your string of dolphins gets too much sun, it may develop a temporary reddish pigmentation.
 This is common among succulents, like coppertone sedum.
 It won’t hurt the plant, and you may even like the look of it, although it may slightly stunt the plant’s growth.

-Although the plant needs more consistent moisture in its soil than most succulents, it does not need any additional humidity.
+Although the plant needs more consistent moisture in its soil than most succulents, it does not need additional humidity.

 Some string of dolphins plants go dormant in the winter, but many indoor plants don’t get cold enough to go dormant, so they grow slowly year round.
-You can try to force a dormancy by overwintering the plant in a location where the temperature is around fifty degrees Fahrenheit, but there is no real need to.

 Outdoor Placement